 We visited Croatia for the first time in the autumn of 2016, so we want to pass on a few tips and tricks for other first-time visitors to Croatia.
 We’re going to assume that “tips” like “visit Dubrovnik,” “see Plitvice Lakes National Park,” or “check out the islands” are obvious and don’t need to be repeated.

 If you’re planning a trip to Croatia, Dubrovnik is likely the first place you’ve heard about.
-Instead, here are some suggestions that will, hopefully, make your trip a bit smoother, take you a bit off the beaten path, and even save you a little money.
+Instead, here are some suggestions that will, hopefully, make your journey a bit smoother, take you a bit off the beaten path, and even save you a little money.

 These tips will make your first-time break in Croatia extra fun and extra exciting.